CAADE/edgeville/docs/Solution/Control/Data-Coordinator/Data-Movement/SubSystem-Data-Movement.rst

 Activities and Flows
 --------------------

-The Application/Analytics subsystem provides the following activities and flows.
+The Control/Data Coordinator/Data Movement subsystem provides the following activities and flows.

 .. image::  Process.png